Dark mode switch icon Light mode switch icon

 The memory hierarchy dominates everything now

-(1997) The internet and the rise of modern machine learning
+(1997) The rise of modern machine learning

-This used to be considered good
+This used to be considered good data

 As the internet grows, big datasets become common.
 Projects like Imagenet start using crowdsourcing for the labor intensive parts of dataset generation.